-Being the largest gorge in Europe and arguably the most spectacular, the Samaria Gorge offers a spectacular 18km walk with a starting point on the plain of Omalos at 1,000 m above sea level.
+Being the largest gorge in Europe and arguably the most spectacular, the Samaria Gorge offers a spectacular 18km (11 miles) walk with a starting point on the plain of Omalos at 1,000 m above sea level.
 A family hiking in Samaria Gorge with kids is definitely one of the top things to do for active families in Crete.

 The National Park was declared a nature reserve in 1962 and in 1980 it was proclaimed to be one of the greatest areas of nature, full of wild species, rich in flora & fauna.

 The trail leads south through a wonderful terrain and exits at the Iron Gates (the narrowest point at 1 meter wide).
 A further 2 km takes you to the south coast and the Libyan Sea in Agia Roumeli, where there are several tavernas and a black sandy beach.

 With our privately organized family-friendly day trip, you usually get the benefit of an earlier start so you finish the walk before the intense heat of the afternoon.
 In addition, you have a private guide to assist your family in case of any problems (you can all walk together at your own pace).

 Your personal driver will pick you up early morning bus from your hotel and take you to Omalos, where the gorge starts.
 The gorge ends up at Agia Roumeli.
 From Agia Roumeli the boat takes you to either Chora Sfakion or Palaiochora, where your driver will waiting for your return journey.

 We can always arrange for you only the private transfer to Omalos and pick up from either Palaiochora or Chora Sfakion, without the guide.
 Just contact us.